kylepollina/kylepollina.github.io/content/writing/static-blog.md

         with open(file, 'r') as f:
             # Load the frontmatter data into the dictionary `fm`
             fm = frontmatter.load(f)
+            # fm.content is the rest of the text of the file after
+            # the frontmatter section
             content = fm.content

         ...